 Human beings have been using controlled explosions to propel objects for many centuries.
-Often called rockets, today these devices are commonly used as fireworks, signal flares, weapons of war and for space exploration.
+One such example, rockets, are commonly used today as fireworks, signal flares, weapons of war, and, of course, for space exploration.

 But how do they actually work?
 Let's take a very brief look.